ZeusCoderBE/Next_word_predicting/README.md

 - The dataset includes 518 words
 ### Steps to build a model in the project
 1. **Preprocessing:**

            - I implemented data preprocessing steps, including sentence extraction, word dictionary generation, and input sequence generation using the n-gram method.

-2. **Word Embedding:**
+3. **Word Embedding:**

-           -I use a word embedding layer to reduce the representation size of words.To improve computing and learning abilities.
+           -I use a word embedding layer to reduce the representation size of words.
+To improve computing and learning abilities.

            -I represent words in a multidimensional vector space to capture semantic relationships.

 4. **Recurrent Neural Network (RNN):**

            - I built a deep learning architecture, including embedding layers and SimpleRNN to train the model.

            - I used TensorFlow and Keras libraries to develop and evaluate the model

-5. **Performance evaluation**
+6. **Performance evaluation**

            - Used metrics such as accuracy, precision, recall, and F1 score to evaluate the performance of RNN models on the test set.

 ### Libraries and Technology